 As the global job market continues to change rapidly and unpredictably, many people are taking this time to think about other options for the next phase of their careers.
 For those interested in starting their own business or purchasing a franchise, home health care makes sense.
 As demand continues to grow, people are increasingly seeing the opportunity in-home health care businesses.
 If your idea of fulfillment is helping family or friends age more comfortably, there’s a real opportunity to combine purpose and profit to build an organization with heart—especially now.

 Nurse Next Door are experts in the home health care industry.
 We’ve helped over 200 Franchise Partners so we know a thing or two about what’s involved.
 As with anything, it’s important to do your research.
 We’ve outlined three key points that you’ll need to address before you get started.

-What’s actually involved in setting up a home health care agency?
+So what’s actually involved in setting up a home health care agency?
 Here’s an executive summary of what we’ll cover:

 - To make it legal, who should I talk to?

 - How long does it take to get approval?